 Make it easy on yourself.
 This is going to be hard enough without you making it more difficult than necessary.
 Pack your gym bag the night before, make a big batch of something healthy on Sunday that you can eat for lunch all week, put a basket on the table to corral your mail as soon as you bring it into the house, or block out time on your calendar to do whatever it is that you want to do.

-Some people would argue that the most important aspect of setting resolutions is not whether you ultimately achieve your goal, but that you’ve taken the time to evaluate your life and recognize that change and growth are an important part of happiness and success.
-Simply setting a resolution, before we’ve even taken the first concrete step towards achieving our goal, makes us feel more hopeful and in control of our life.
+Some people would argue that the most critical aspect of setting resolutions is not whether you ultimately achieve your goal, but that you’ve taken the time to evaluate your life and recognize that change and growth are an essential part of happiness and success.
+Merely setting a resolution, before we’ve even taken the first concrete step towards achieving our goal, makes us feel more hopeful and in control of our life.
 That is the whole point.